11 Reasons to Study in South Korea in 2026

 Reasons to study abroad in Korea

-Although you’ll probably be getting by on a student budget, you can still soak up and become part of ever-growing Hallyu communities.
+Although you’ll probably be getting by on a student budget, you can still soak up and become part of the ever-growing Hallyu communities.

 Many traditional festivals include Chuseok, Jeju Fire, Jinju Lantern, Seongsan Sunrise, Boryeong Mud Festival, Gwangju World Culture Kimchi Festival, and more.